Here’s the short answer: It is possible to have a copywriting side hustle…but not the way most people treat side hustles.

 But instead of discouraging you, this should definitely encourage you.
 After all, the skills and experience you build allow you to use your copywriting skills whenever and wherever you want to.
 It also quickly differentiates you from “competition” that’s just pretending to know what they’re doing.

 Remember, too, that the training you get isn’t a purchase—it’s an investment that will pay for itself many times over.
 In fact, it’s very likely it could pay for itself within a month or less.
+(And, if you’re pursuing a copywriting business, check with your tax pro as to whether you can write off the cost of any copywriting training you purchase!)

 It’ll take just a little bit of time to get it up and going, but a copywriting side hustle can be a great option for someone with a love for words.